 Meet Danny Williams

-Before working in arts administration, Danny had a career as a performer and was notably featured in the 2002 Westport Country Playhouse pre-Broadway production of Our Town starring Academy Award winner, Paul Newman.
-He also performed extensively as an improvisor at various venues in New York.
-Williams directed several NY Fringe Festival productions including Gated and Yellow Brick Wall, both written by Marisa Marquez.
-From 2017-2019, Danny was an Executive Producer with the Warren Miller Performing Arts Center (WMPAC) in Big Sky, Montana.
-At WMPAC he produced productions of Shakespeare’s The Winter’s Tale, directed by Laura Savia; the world premiere production of Levity by Stephanie DiMaggio, directed by Stella Powell-Jones; The Last Five Years directed by Jason McDowell-Green; and [title of show] directed by Danny Sharron.
+As a director, Williams helmed several New York International Fringe Festival productions, including Gated and Yellow Brick Wall, both written by Marisa Marquez.
+From 2017 to 2019, he served as an Executive Producer with the Warren Miller Performing Arts Center in Big Sky, Montana, producing The Winter’s Tale, directed by Laura Savia; the world premiere of Stephanie DiMaggio’s Levity, directed by Stella Powell-Jones; The Last Five Years, directed by Jason McDowell-Green; and [title of show], directed by Danny Sharron.

-Williams also held roles with Musical Theatre International and Manhattan Theatre Club and served as an adjunct professor in the performing arts management Master of Fine Arts program at Brooklyn College.
-He holds degrees in marketing and theater from Fairfield University and spent a semester studying at Regents University in the United Kingdom.
+Williams has also held positions with Musical Theatre International and Manhattan Theatre Club and served as an adjunct professor in Brooklyn College’s MFA program in Performing Arts Management.
+He holds degrees in marketing and theatre from Fairfield University and studied at Regent’s University London.

 In The News